TSplus creates by default an icon for the Portable Client Generator:

 Boxes below enable you to:

-Please note the following requirements to enable two-factor authentication in a generated client:
+Please note the following additional requirements to enable two-factor authentication for a generated client:

 If the targeted server possesses a specific and accessible domain name, as well as a valid SSL/TLS certificate installed, you can enable the "Use the targeted server as a Remote Desktop Gateway (RDG) to encrypt data transfer".